gogins/csound-extended/nudruz/README.md

 This archive of Lisp code from [Drew Krause](http://www.drew-krause.com/) is hosted with his permission.
 Drew's code is licensed under the terms of the GNU Lesser General Public License.
-The code has been edited to make it more usable with Steel Bank Common Lisp, OpenMusic, and the current version of Csound.
+The code has been edited to make it more usable with Steel Bank Common Lisp and the current version of Csound.

+It is a goal of this project for this code to run in OpenMusic, but at this time, the free version of OpenMusic uses a release of LispWorks that does not compile Lisp code, but only loads it.
+I have not yet been able to work around this limitation, and it may not be possible to do so.

 ## Documentation